ahmetb/sheets-url-shortener/README.md

-## Redirector Server with Google Sheets
+## URL Shortener with a Google Spreadsheet 📑

 This is a simple web server that can redirect a pre-defined set of URLs in Google Sheets.
 All you need to do is define a [Google Sheets][ex] like the